NicoletMK/NasaImageDaily/README.md

 # NasaApp

-An SPA that shows daily image/video of Nasa.
+A SPA that shows daily image/video of Nasa.

 # Framework and packages: